RoaringInferno/light-stax/README.md

 Lightweight stack classes for C++

 ## TODO
-filo -> stack
-fifo -> queue

-stack -> bucket
-stack.hpp -> data_structure.hpp

-New naming convention:
-- fifo_list -> queue_list
-- filo-stack -> stack_bucket

 ### Add
 - Heap
-Stack and Heap base classes
+Stack, Bucket, and Heap base classes

 ## Class Contents
 All classes contain a defaut constructor, the ```push```, ```pop```, and ```peek``` member methods, and a ```length``` variable.